TV Tibo Vanleke AI safety researcher

 Open question

-Can we design evaluation criteria that remain reliable when the circuit hypothesis includes both attention and MLP components, or when the behavior is diffuse (e.g., in-context learning mechanisms linked to induction heads)?
+Can we design evaluation criteria that remain reliable when the circuit hypothesis includes both attention and MLP components, or when the behavior is diffuse, such as in-context learning mechanisms linked to induction heads?

 Why this is useful for alignment